Paul Bettany Explains How His Tight WandaVision Suit Impacted His Eating Habits - E! Online

 "I'm going to get very specific with you now," Paul replied.
 "About 42 inches of it is my chest.
 About eight inches just isn't.
 But it's not digital.
 It's a suit that, you know, you wear.
 They they give you a muscle suit."

-The host responded with delight in the knowledge that he doesn't need to be quite as envious as he had been about the A Beautiful Mind star's body.
+The host responded with delight in the knowledge that he doesn't need to be quite as envious as he had been about the A Beautiful Mind star's physique.
 However, this doesn't mean Paul could just indulge whenever he felt so inclined.

 "But the interesting thing is what you discover, is that you can't join in the sort of COVID pandemic banana bread-eating phantasmagoria," Paul continued.
 "Because when you wear the muscle suit, and you have a banana bread belly, it's very obvious.
 The jig's up."